Mariah Carey Still Wants to Release Her Grunge Album: "You Will Hear It" │ Exclaim!

 That album isn't available on streaming anywhere, but during a recent visit to Bowen Yang and Matt Rogers's Las Culturistas podcast, Carey shared that she hasn't forgotten about Someone's Ugly Daughter — and still wants to release it, telling the comedians, "I'm so mad I haven't done that yet."

-When Carey asked who she would even release the album with, Rogers suggests she release it independently through GarageBand (did he mean Bandcamp?
+When Carey asked who she would even release the album with, Rogers suggested she release it independently through GarageBand (did he mean Bandcamp?
 Upload it to SoundCloud?
 We may never know).

 "I could do that," Carey continues.
 "It's a good album.
 Okay, you will hear it.
 I was getting life from that, seriously.
 It was jokes, as well."